New Changes on Screening Federal Government Employees

 The Defense Department had decided to step in and take responsibility for protecting and storing sensitive personal information on millions of federal employees.
-Until now the Office of Personnel Management (OPM) was the entity responsible for housing the data and conducting investigations on federal personnel.
-The Obama administration will now create a new agency dedicated to overseeing all background investigations.
-These major changes are in direct response to an internal audit citing how investigations are conducted and information stored by OPM following the recent data breach that the OPM system experienced in the summer of 2014.
+Until now, the Office of Personnel Management (OPM) was the entity responsible for housing the data and conducting investigations on federal personnel.
+The Obama Administration will now create a new agency dedicated to overseeing all background investigations and screening federal government employees.
+These major changes are in direct response to an internal audit citing how investigations are conducted and information stored by OPM after the recent data breach that the OPM system experienced in the summer of 2014.

 The transition will be a long process says Michael Daniel, Cyber Security Coordinator of the National Security Council.
 “Certainly some of them will occur over 2016…These are some really key changes in our view”.
 The Obama administration has budgeted $95 million solely for this defense according to the OPM.
 This is an investment to fix the issue of security breaches.
 Previously Chinese hackers were able to access information of over 21.5 million current and former federal employees, military personnel, and contract employees.
 The government has tried to remedy the situation by offering identify monitoring and protection services to those affected.